 Adding to an existing 529 Plan.

 This couldn’t be simpler.
 You give anywhere from $25 up to the legal gifting limit.
-You can do this right from our website — just look for the “Gifting” button near the top — or you can always send a check.
+You can do this right from our website — just look for the “Make A Gift” button near the top — or you can always send a check.
 The account owner can provide their UGift® code to contribute online.

 The account owner decides who uses the 529 Plan funds.